Staff & Interns

 Erin has worked as the UVM WA Education & Outreach Coordinator/Aquatic Science Literacy Specialist since May 2010.
 She has expertise in natural resource planning and management through community based involvement in watershed stewardship and restoration.
 She has focused on aquatic resource conservation through jobs in the private, public and non-profit sector throughout North America and the Caribbean.
 She enjoys her outreach work as a board member of the State-Wide Environmental Education Programs (SWEEP) and networking with Vermonters to increase environmental literacy of our precious water resources.
 Erin is interested in restoration ecology, exploring bogs with her son and husband as well as hiking, biking, yoga, and photography.

 - M.S.
-Natural Resources, Environment, Society and Public Affairs, University of Vermont, 2015 (Expected)
+Natural Resources, University of Vermont, Expected 2017

 - B.S.
 Education, Environmental Studies, University of Vermont, 2013